jw2249a/2017-bayes-audit/2017-code/README.md

 ## Scanning of cast paper ballots

-We assume that all the paper ballots in each collection have been **scanned** by an **optical scanner**.
+We assume that the paper ballots in each collection have been **scanned** by an **optical scanner**.
 There may be a different scanner for each collection.
+There may even be several scanners used for a single collection.

-We distinguish two types of collections, according to the type of information produced by the scanner:
+We distinguish two types of collections, according to the type of information produced by the scanner(s):
 * in a "**CVR collection**", the scanner produces an electronic **cast vote record** (CVR) for each paper ballot scanned, giving the choices made for each contest on that paper ballot.
-* in a "**noCVR collection**", the scanner does not produce a separate electronic record for each paper ballot scanned; it only produces a summary tally showing for each contest and each possible choice (vote) on that contest, how many ballots in the collection showed the given choice.
+* in a "**noCVR collection**", the scanner does not produce a separate electronic record for each paper ballot scanned; it only produces a summary tally for the collection showing for each contest and each possible choice (vote) on that contest, how many ballots in the collection showed the given choice.

 Note that some contests may be associated with collections of both types: some CVR collections as well as some noCVR collections.
+It is an interesting technical challenge to audit such contests efficiently.

 We assume that the vote-casting, scanning, and subsequent storage process yields a "**ballot manifest**" for each collection,